jgabriellima/MeetAnalyzer/memory-bank/projectbrief.md

 # Project Brief: Meeting Analyzer

 ## Project Overview
 Meeting Analyzer is an Open-Source web application designed to record, transcribe, and analyze business conversations, helping teams extract key insights, improve collaboration, and make data-driven decisions by integrating meeting data with business workflows.
+The application is being developed with a primary focus on the Brazilian market with a Portuguese localized interface.

 ## Core Problem
 Valuable information shared during meetings (sales calls, customer interviews, internal discussions) is often lost, hard to recall, or disconnected from business systems.
 Manually reviewing recordings is time-consuming, and extracting meaningful patterns or action items across multiple meetings is challenging.